-NOTE 9 - DEFERRED COMPENSATION PLAN
+NOTE 8 - DEFERRED COMPENSATION PLAN

-The District offers a deferred compensation 403b plan to all employees with the exception of Board members.
-The District Board elects to make contributions to the 403b plan for employees that do not utilize District health benefits.
-In lieu of making health benefits, the employee can elect to have the District make contributions to the 403b plan.
+The District offers a deferred compensation 403(b) plan to all employees with the exception of Board members.
+The District Board elects to make contributions to the 403(b) plan for employees that do not utilize District health benefits.
+In lieu of making health benefits, the employee can elect to have the District make contributions to the 403(b) plan.

-NOTE 10 - LITIGATION
+NOTE 9 - LITIGATION

-There is a pending litigation by the District against a former employee for misuse of the Cemetery District funds and endowment care funds.
-The case is pending.
+A litigation matter by the District against a former employee for misuse of the District's funds has been settled, no funds have been received as of June 30, 2022.